pelmenstar1/RangeCalendar/README.md

 ## Gestures

-The library allows customizing detecting of the gestures based on the `MotionEvent`s.
+The library allows to customize detecting gestures based on the `MotionEvent`s.
 You can do this by specifying custom implementation of `RangeCalendarGestureDetectorFactory` that creates your implementation of `RangeCalendarGestureDetector`

 ```kotlin